-Garden Court North's Family Rights Team specialises in family and child law and cases concerning violence and discrimination against women, particularly with an international, human rights or immigration law dimension.
-This is an area of growing significance, as demonstrated by the recent developments such as a Protocol on communications between the family court and immigration tribunal, FGM Protection Orders and Forced Marriage Protection Orders (FMPOs).
+Garden Court North Chambers specialises in family and child law and cases concerning violence and discrimination against women, particularly with an international, human rights or immigration law dimension.
+This is an area of growing significance, as demonstrated by developments such as a Protocol on communications between the family court and immigration tribunal, FGM Protection Orders, and Forced Marriage Protection Orders (FMPOs).

 We offer advice and representation in:

 - Asylum, immigration, EEA and nationality cases involving children;

 - International child abduction, including urgent injunction applications;

 - Transnational jurisdiction in family cases and international relocation of children;

 - Adoption and surrogacy including international cases;

 - Concurrent family and immigration proceedings, eg applications for child arrangements orders concurrent with applications for leave to remain based on family life;

 - General public law (judicial review) and human rights law cases involving children;